davidstone/isocpp/constexpr-parameters.md

 #### Overload resolution

 Overload resolution is a bit more complicated, but once again has a fairly simple intuitive backing.
 The general idea is that `constexpr` is used only as a tie-breaker for otherwise ambiguous overloads.
+[Note: this section is still in progress and may change]

 	void f0(int); // 1
 	void f0(constexpr long); // 2